einzige/pose/readme.markdown

       # This line tells Pose that your class should be searchable.
       # Once Pose knows that, it will update the search index every time an instance is saved or deleted.
-      posify

-      # This method tells Pose the fulltext content that should be indexed.
+      #
+      # The given block must return the searchble content as a string.
       # Note that you can return whatever content you want here,
       # not only data from this object but also
       # data from related objects, class names, etc.
-      def pose_content
+      posify do

         # Only active instances should show up in search results.
         return unless status == :active

-        # Return the fulltext content as an array of strings.
+        # Return the fulltext content.
+        [ self.foo,
-        [self.foo, self.parent.bar, self.children.map &:name]
+          self.parent.bar,
+          self.children.map &:name ].join ' '
       end
     end